flipperdevices/flipperzero-firmware/README.md

 ## Funzies

-- [Timelapse](https://youtu.be/yM8CcmQ7kqQ) of programming and presenting the game
+- [Timelapse](https://youtu.be/yM8CcmQ7kqQ) of coding and presenting the game
 - Game icons were made in Paint (one of the possible jam diversifiers, and not like i needed anything else there really)